-This little historic village is more important from cultural side than one might think.
-Hallstatt was probably one of the first places in the world where people started mine the salt already in the Early Iron Age.
-Also Some of the earliest archaeological evidence for the Celts was found here and therefore was listed in UNESCO World Heritage Site.
+This little historic village is more important from the cultural side than one might think.
+Hallstatt was probably one of the first places in the world where people started to mine the salt already in the Early Iron Age.
+Also, Some of the earliest archaeological evidence for the Celts was found here and therefore was listed in UNESCO World Heritage Site.

 Medieval Salzburg – Moves You Back In Time

-This beautiful Austrian medieval city lies on the eastern border with Germany and is in fact the capital of federal state of Salzburg.
+This beautiful Austrian medieval city lies on the eastern border with Germany and is, in fact, the capital of the federal state of Salzburg.

-Its old town ‘Altstadt’ is world renowned for baroque architecture as one of the most historic preserved cities north of the Alps and was listed as an UNESCO World Heritage Site as well.
+Its old town ‘Altstadt’ is world renowned for baroque architecture as one of the most historically preserved cities north of the Alps and was listed as a UNESCO World Heritage Site as well.